 Less commonly, osteosarcoma can lead to a bone fracture when the tumor has caused a bone to weaken to the extent that it breaks.
 Those who have experienced this have described it as sudden, severe pain following a prolonged period of soreness.

-If you are showing signs of osteosarcoma and would like to be evaluated by a Moffitt physician, call 1-888-663-3488 or fill out a new patient registration form online.
+If you are showing signs of osteosarcoma and would like to be evaluated by a Moffitt physician, call 1-888-663-3488 or fill out a new patient registration form online—we’ll be sure to connect you to one of our cancer experts within just one day.
 You do not need a referral to schedule a consultation.